February in the garden

 Prune winter flowers

 Prune winter flowering plants to encourage new growth and to prevent ones such as heather from getting too leggy.
 Cut back winter flowering shrubs once their colourful display is over.
-If you need any advice on pruning, pop in and speak to Steve, our plant expert.
+If you need any advice on pruning, pop in and speak to our plant experts.

 Sow half-hardy annuals